noisyoscillator/d6tjoin/README.md

 # Databolt Smart Join

 Easily join different datasets without writing custom code.
 Does best match joins on strings, dates and numbers.
-For example you can quickly join similar but not identical stock tickers, addresses, names without manual processing.
+For example you can quickly join similar but not identical stock tickers, addresses, names and dates without manual processing.

 ## Sample Use